Maple Syrup is an natural sweetener obtained from the sap of maple trees.

 Different grades of maple syrup or maple sugar.

-The native American Indians discovered maple syrup and showed the early settlers how to extract it.
+The native American Indians discovered it and showed the early settlers how to extract it.

 Canada is by far the biggest producer in the world, most of it coming from the province of Quebec.